 In the cab, Mehmood asked why the woman was crying.
-She eventually told the taxi driver that Enescu said she would be working as a prostitute.
+She eventually told the taxi driver that Enescu said she would be forced to sell sex.
 She admitted to Mehmood that she did not want to do it.
 Mehmood promised the woman the authorities would help her and called the police.
 When they arrived, they discovered the address her trafficker instructed Mehmood to drive the woman to was a brothel, and he had sent her away with a bag of 50 condoms.

 The day after Mehmood’s rescue call, the police raided the brothel and found several Eastern European women who may have also been sex trafficking victims.

-Enescu was arrested and recently found guilty of sex trafficking and sentenced to 9 years in jail for his crimes.
-He recently jumped bail, and the police are now searching for him.
+Enescu was arrested and found guilty of sex trafficking and sentenced to nine years in jail for his crimes.
+He jumped bail, and the police are still reportedly searching for him.

 How sex trafficking happens